noiseprotocol/noise_ss_spec/noise_ss.md

 The `"noss"` modifier substantially changes the security properties of any encrypted data in the first round-trip between initiator and responder (i.e. the handshake payloads).
-The `"noss"` modifier should not be used unless you have a clear undersanding of how the security properties change, and why this is acceptable.
+It also removes the resilience `"ss"` provides against ephemeral key compromise.
+The `"noss"` modifier should not be used unless you have a clear undersanding of how these security properties change, and why this is acceptable.

 The `"ss"` modifier doesn't reduce any security properties of the handshake.